by G. Jack Urso

 worth noting.
 Exemplative of early-mid 1970s publication imagery geared for the

-Counterculture, the art has a dreamy, fantastic quality to it.
+Counterculture, the art has a dreamlike, fantasy quality to it.
 It is less

-explanatory, as far as promoting deeper understanding of the story, and more
+explanatory, as far as promoting a deeper understanding of the story, and more

-suggestive or even just for aesthetics, breaking up the long blocks of text and
+suggestive or even just for aesthetics, breaking up long blocks of text and

-providing a space for the reader to complete the stories ideas.
+providing a space for the reader to contemplate the stories’ ideas.

 Below is a selection of images from Vertex Vol.1, No. 2, June 1973.